PotLock/core/contracts/lists/README.md

     registration_ids_by_registrant_id: UnorderedMap<RegistrantId, UnorderedSet<RegistrationId>>,
     /// Lookup from List ID to upvotes (account IDs)
     upvotes_by_list_id: LookupMap<ListId, UnorderedSet<AccountId>>,
-    /// Lookup from Registrant ID to storage claims (to refund registrants if a list owner deletes a list or removes their registration)
-    refund_claims_by_registrant_id: UnorderedMap<RegistrantId, Balance>,
     /// Contract "source" metadata
     contract_source_metadata: LazyOption<VersionedContractSourceMetadata>,
 }